Stock exchanges play a pivotal role in the global economy so size does matter. Today we will discuss the largest stock exchanges in the world.

 Shenzhen stock exchange is located in Shenzhen which is popularly known as Silicon Valley of China.
 Shenzhen is the second stock exchange in China along with Shanghai Stock Exchange which was established on December 1, 1990.

 Shenzhen is the seventh largest stock exchange in the world.
 Shenzhen has more than 1400 companies listed on its platform with a total market capitalization value of approximately $5.74 trillion.
+Intriguing?
+Check out this list of the 15 Most Expensive Stocks in the World.

 Most of the companies listed on this exchange are based in China and all the trades shares are in Yuan currency.
 As most of the listed companies are China-based Chinese government has all the authority to stop trading for the day if there is any adverse news or event impacting stocks.
 China has two sets of shares available for investors and traders